Direct Access to the

 • Data Transmission: Latency also affects the transmission of scientific data from spacecraft or planetary rovers.
 For missions in deep space, scientists and engineers must wait long periods for data to arrive, slowing down the pace of mission analysis and decision-making.

 • Space Internet and Telecommunications: Satellite internet services, especially those relying on GEO satellites, experience latency that can affect the performance of time-sensitive applications such as video conferencing or online gaming.
-New constellations of LEO satellites, like SpaceX’s Starlink, are designed to reduce latency and provide faster internet se
+New constellations of LEO satellites, like SpaceX’s Starlink, are designed to reduce latency and provide faster internet services worldwide.

 History: Latency has always been a consideration in space communication.
 During the Apollo missions, communication between astronauts on the Moon and mission control experienced a latency of roughly 1.3 seconds due to the Moon’s average distance from Earth (about 384,400 km).
 In deep space exploration, missions like Voyager and Curiosity face much higher latencies, sometimes reaching hours when communicating with probes at the edges of the solar system.